paulchyz/OCI_Streaming_Pipeline/README.md

 	```
 	fn update context oracle.compartment-id YOUR_COMPARTMENT_OCID
 	```
 7. Over the next few steps, you will generate the values you will use to generate an Oracle Coud Infrastructure Registry (OCIR) container image repository.
 This repository is where your Function code will be hosted, available to serverless Function machines as they are dynamically allocated.
-Although programatic methods of obtaining the values are offered for rapid setup, front-end methods are offered as alternatives for some of the values.
+Although programmatic methods of obtaining the values are offered for rapid setup, front-end methods are offered as alternatives for some of the values.
 	\
 	\
 	First, prepare a name to use for your Function.
 Use `streaming_fnc` as a prefix specific to this lab, and as a suffix, add the unique string associated with your deployment in order to provide uniqueness to the name of the Function instance within your OCI user account.